This article explains how to configure FTP in Qumulo Core by using the

 - Because Qumulo Core doesn't support the CPSV or SSCN FTP extension commands, it isn't possible to connect to a Qumulo Core cluster by using File eXchange Protocol (FXP) over SSL.

-- Cluster running Qumulo Core version 2.7.4 or above
+- Cluster running Qumulo Core version 2.7.5 or above

 - Command-Line tools installed

-- To enable FTP, use the following command:
+- Enable FTP with the following command:

 qq ftp_modify_settings --enabled true